Raphinha: 2024–25: Breakthrough season and goalscoring achievements

 On 12 January 2025, Raphinha was named Player of the Match, after scoring a brace and providing an assist in a 5–2 victory over Real Madrid in the Supercopa de España final.
 On 21 January, he was named player of the match once again, after leading Barcelona to a comeback victory against Benfica in the Champions League.
 He contributed a brace, including a decisive goal in injury time, to secure a 5–4 away win.
 On 5 March, in the Champions League round of 16, Raphinha scored the only goal of an away win over Benfica, whilst being one man down and scored two goals and provided an assist on 11 March in the second leg of a 3–1 home win, securing a 4–1 aggregate victory and qualify to the quarter-finals of the tournament.
-On 9 April, he equaled Lionel Messi's record for goal involvements in a Champions League season of 19, set in the 2011–12 season, after scoring and assisting twice in a 4–0 win over Borussia Dortmund in the first leg of the Champions League quarter-finals.
+On 9 April, he equaled Lionel Messi's record of 19 goal involvements in a single Champions League season, set in the 2011–12 season, after scoring and assisting twice in a 4–0 win over Borussia Dortmund in the first leg of the Champions League quarter-finals.
+On 19 April, Rapninha scored two goals in Barcelona's 4–3 La Liga victory over Celta Vigo, the latter of which marked his 50th goal for Barcelona.
 On 30 April, in the first leg of the semi-finals, he surpassed Messi's record with 20 goal contributions, after assisting in the 3–3 draw against Inter Milan.
-In the second leg, on 6 May, despite scoring his side's third goal, after being two goals down, Inter Milan cameback and Barcelona lost the match 4–3, being eliminated in the semi-finals of the tournament.
+In the second leg, on 6 May, despite scoring his side's third goal, after being two goals down, Inter Milan came back and Barcelona lost the match 4–3, being eliminated in the semi-finals of the tournament.

 Raphinha finished his Champions League campaign as joint top scorer with 13 goals, alongside Serhou Guirassy, and also led the tournament in assists with nine.
 On 11 May, he scored two goals against Real Madrid as Barcelona went on to win 4–3.

-On 22 May 2025, Raphinha extended his contract with Barcelona until 30 June 2028.
+On 22 May, Raphinha extended his contract with Barcelona until 30 June 2028.